On some subclasses of circular-arc catch digraphs: Preliminaries

-\begin{thm}\cite{Prisner} Let $G$ be a simple digraph.
-Then $G$ is an interval catch digraph if and only if it is diasteroidal triple free. \end{thm}

 A matrix whose entries are only $0,1$ is a \textit{binary} matrix.
-The {\em augmented adjacency matrix} $A^{*}(G)$ of a digraph $G$ is obtained from the adjacency matrix $A(G)$ of $G$ by replacing $0$’s by $1$’s along the principal diagonal \cite{G}.
+The {\em augmented adjacency matrix} of a digraph $G$ is obtained from the adjacency matrix of $G$ by replacing $0$ by $1$ along the principal diagonal \cite{G} and is denoted by $A(G)$ throughout the article.
 In 1970 Tucker \cite{Tucker} first characterized circular-arc graphs and proper circular-arc graphs in terms of their augmented adjacency matrices.
-For doing this they defined {\em circular ones property} of a binary matrix, which is generalised version of consecutive ones property used to characterize interval graphs and proper interval graphs.
-A binary matrix is said to satisfy {\em circular ones property along rows} if we can permute its columns in such a way so that either the ones or zeros are circularly consecutive in every row.
-Analogously {\em circular ones property along columns} is defined by reversing the roles of rows and columns.
-A matrix satisfies {\em circular ones property along rows and columns} if the ones in each row and column are circular for an independent permutation of rows and columns of it.
-For a simple digraph $G$ we denote the set of all (closed) neighbors of a vertex $u$ by $N^{+}[u]=\{v\in V|uv\in E\}\cup \{u\}$ ({\em outneighbors}), $N^{-}[u]=\{v\in V|vu\in E\}\cup \{u\}$ ({\em inneighbors}) for each $u\in V$.
-Also $|N^{+}[u]|$ is the {\em outdegree}, $|N^{-}[u]|$ is the {\em indegree} of $u$.
-A digraph is said to be {\em unilaterally connected} or {\em unilateral} if for every pair of distinct vertices $u,v$ of $V$ there is a directed path from $u$ to $v$ or from $v$ to $u$ or both.
-The {\em underlying graph} of a digraph $G = (V,E)$ is an undirected graph $U(G) = (V^{'},E^{'})$ where $V = V^{'}$ and $E^{'} = \{uv | uv \in E or vu \in E\}$.
-We call a circular-arc catch digraph as {\em connected} when its underlying undirected graph is connected.
-A {\em tournament} is a digraph $G$ having exactly one direction for each edge of it so that the underlying graph $U(G)$ becomes complete.
+For this purpose he defined {\em circular $1$'s property} of a binary matrix, which is generalized version of consecutive $1$'s property used to characterize interval graphs and proper interval graphs.
+A binary matrix is said to satisfy {\em circular $1$'s property along rows} if the columns can be permuted so that the $1$'s in each row are {\em circular}, i.e., they appear in a circularly consecutive way.
+Note that a binary matrix has the circular $1$'s property along rows if and only if it has circular $0$'s property along rows.
+Analogously {\em circular $1$'s property along columns} is defined by reversing the roles of rows and columns.
+A matrix satisfies {\em circular $1$'s property along rows and columns} if $1$'s in each row and column are circular for an independent permutation of rows and columns of it.
+In a digraph $G=(V,E)$, $\{v_{1},v_{2},v_{3}\}\subseteq V$ is called {\em diasteroidal triple} \cite{Prisner} if for every permutation $\sigma$ of $\{1,2,3\}$ there exists a $v_{\sigma_{1}}$ avoiding \footnote{A $v_{2}-v_{3}$ chain $\vec{P}=(v_{2}=a_{0}, a_{1},\hdots, a_{n}=v_{3})$ in $G$ is a digraph with $V(\vec{P})\subseteq V(G)$ and $E(\vec{P})\subseteq E(G)$ where either $a_{i}a_{i+1}$ or $a_{i+1}a_{i}$ is an arc (but not both) for each $i$, $0\leq i\leq n-1$.
+A $v_{2}-v_{3}$ chain $\vec{P}$ is called $v_{1}$ avoiding if $v_{1}\notin V(\vec{P})$ and $a_{i}v_{1}\notin E(G)$ for any $i$ with $a_{i}a_{i+1}\in E(\vec{P})$ or $a_{i}a_{i-1}\in E(\vec{P})$ \cite{GT}.} $v_{\sigma_{2}}-v_{\sigma_{3}}$ chain in $G$.
+The following characterization is known for interval catch digraphs.